Gracy21504/Portfolio/README.md

 About Me

-I'm Gracy, a passionate front-end developer with [X] years of experience in building responsive and user-friendly websites and applications.
+I'm Gracy, a passionate front-end developer with experience in building responsive and user-friendly websites and applications.
-My expertise lies in HTML5, CSS3, JavaScript, and various front-end frameworks such as React.js and Vue.js.
+My expertise lies in HTML5, CSS3, JavaScript, and various front-end frameworks such as React.js.
 I'm committed to delivering high-quality solutions that exceed client expectations and provide exceptional user experiences.